How to avoid fraudulent brokers online

 It is generally best to pick a broker that is regulated where you live and trade, as this puts you in a better legal situation.
 This means that a trader in the UK will pick a broker regulated by the FCA, a trader in Australia will use an ASIC regulated broker, a trader in the European Union will select a broker that is based and regulated in one of the membership countries, and so on.

-In some cases, this may note be a feasable route.
+In some cases, this may not be a feasible route.
 You may be living in a country where there is no proper authority in place that actually regulates, authorizes and oversees online brokers.
-Or, you live in a country where the financual authority in charge is known to be lax and not really provide much in the way of trader protection.
-In these situations, many brokers will instead pick a broker that is active internationally and licensed by a reputable financial authority that is known to be strict when it comes to trader protection.
+Or, you live in a country where the financial authority in charge is known to be lax and not really provide much in the way of trader protection.
+In these situations, many traders will instead pick a broker that is active internationally and licensed by a reputable financial authority that is known to be strict when it comes to trader protection.
 This solution is not ideal, but may be the “least bad” one in certain situations.

-When you have found a broker you are interested in using, always check with the applicable financual authority to find out if this broker is actually licensed by them and if the license is up to date.
+When you have found a broker you are interested in using, always check with the applicable financial authority to find out if this broker is actually licensed by them and if the license is up to date.
 It is very easy for a scam broker to claim to be licensed by a reputable authority.
+Fraudulent sites sometimes publish fake license numbers, copy the details of legitimate firms, or create clone websites that appear almost identical to the website of a real broker.

 Special considerations regarding binary options

 If you are a hobby trader who wishes to use binary options, finding a broker regulated by a strict authority will not be easy, because most of the top-tier authorities have banned brokers from offering, selling and marketing binary options to non-professional traders.
 This means that the brokers that are still offering binary options to non-professional traders (retail traders) tend to be located in lax jurisdictions.
 This will, of course, increase the risk of ending up with a fraudulent broker.
-For the non-professional traders, it is best to stay away from binary options all toghether.
-You can for instance look for reputable brokers that offer Contracts for Difference (CFDs) instead, since these derivatives have certain similarities with binary options.
+For non-professional traders, it is generally advisable to stay away from binary options altogether.
+You can for instance look for reputable brokers that offer Contracts for Difference (CFDs) instead, since these derivatives have certain similarities with binary options in terms of allowing speculation on price movements without owning the underlying asset.

 Binary options are still legal in the United States, but only if they are traded on a regulated U.S. exchange in accordance with the requirements set by the Commodity Futures Trading Commission (CFTC).
 At the time of writing, only three exchanges in the U.S. have the necessary designation (Designated Contract Market /DCM) to list binary options.